spencerpauly/awesome-notion/README.md

 - [Notion Icons](https://www.notion.vip/icons/) - A list of embeddable custom icons for your Notion pages.
 - [NotionAI-MyMind](https://github.com/elblogbruno/NotionAI-MyMind) - This repo uses AI and the wonderful Notion to enable you to add anything on the web to your "Mind" and forget about everything else.
 - [Notion Backups](https://notionbackups.com) - Back up your Notion workspaces to a storage provider of your choice.
+- [SparkleForms](https://notionsparkles.com/sparkle-forms) - A bridge between your forms and your Notion tables.
+- [Notion Tweet](ttps://www.notiontweet.app/) - Twitter all-in-one tool for Notion users.
+- [Notion2Sheets](https://notion2sheets.com/) - Your Notion database synchronized with Google Sheets.
+- [Joey](https://joey.team) - 8 powerful blocks to boost engagement for Notion pages.
+- [Notion Draw](https://www.notion.so/Notion-Draw-0c786bb3ff6a45d388aff17a77e3d344) - Draw thing in Notion
+- [Integromat](https://www.integromat.com/en/integrations/notion) - Automate repetitive tasks involved in using Notion and make your work easier.
+- [notioncharts.io](https://notioncharts.io) - Beautiful charts from your Notion tables.
+- [Evergreen Notes (for Notion)](https://chrome.google.com/webstore/detail/evergreen-notes-for-notio/chhpogndpjcgjbnbcodhdnilklfanmfh) -  Sidebar extension for Notion that makes it better as a personal knowledge base.
+- [Notionlytics](https://notionlytics.com/) - Find out who visits your Notion pages.
+- [Wunderpresentation](https://wunderpresentation.com/) - Create and run interactive presentation slides in no time
+-
 ## Websites and Communities

-- [NotionIntegrations](https://notionintegrations.com) - Compilation of community-made Notion Integrations and upcoming integration releases.
+- [NotionIntegrations.com](https://notionintegrations.com) - Compilation of community-made Notion Integrations and upcoming integration releases.
 - [r/Notion](https://www.reddit.com/r/Notion/) - Notion subreddit with over 76k notion users.
 - [Facebook - Notion Made Simple](https://www.facebook.com/groups/notioncommunity/) - Notion facebook group
 - [Discord - Notion Community](https://discord.com/invite/KJJ95qa) - Notion discord group to get help, discuss Notion, and share your creations.